hanabi/hanabi.github.io/Reference.md

 * *5 Stalls* are usually done in the *Early Game*, but they can also be done in the *Mid-Game* if a player is in a special situation where they are not allowed to discard.
 * *5 Stalls* are only allowed if there is nothing else to do.
 (If a player does have something else to do, then it is not a *5 Stall* at all, and is either a *5's Chop Move* or a *5 Pull*, which are advanced moves that are covered later.)
   * However, as an exception, you are also allowed to *5 Stall* if there is only ONE *Play Clue* remaining and it would touch a card on *Finesse Position*.
 This exception only applies in the *Early Game*.
 (We refer to this as the *Finesse Position Exception*.)
 * *5 Stalls* MUST be given to the 5 that is closest to chop.
-For example, in a 3 player game:
+For example, in a 3-player game:
   * It is the *Early Game*.
 The only thing left for Alice to do is to clue an off-chop 5.
   * Bob has two playable 1's on slots 1 and 2.
-He has a 5 on slot 3.
+He has a 5 on slot 4.
 Bob's 5 is therefore one-away from chop.
   * Cathy has nothing clued in her hand.
 She has a 5 on slot 3.
 Cathy's 5 is therefore two-away from chop.
   * Alice must clue number 5 to Bob as a *5 Stall* since his 5 is closer to chop (even though Bob has two playable cards).